11 Days Honeymoon Historical Holiday in Egypt Tour Details

 The Egyptian Museum

 The wonderful items that you will see at this breathtaking location in Egypt are beyond description.
-Mummies of ancient Egyptian pharaohs, sculptures, riches, antiquities and other items that you may have heard about before visiting Egypt may all be found there.
+You can find there mummies of ancient Egyptian pharaohs, sculptures, wealth, artefacts, and other things you may have heard about before travelling to Egypt.
 You will undoubtedly enjoy yourself much at such a location, particularly after seeing King Tut’s gorgeous death mask.

-You will then have a delicious lunch at a restaurant before continuing your journey to:
+Then, you will have a delicious lunch at a restaurant before continuing your journey to:

 The Hanging Church